jaelliot/kiwix-downloader/README.md

    ```

 ## License
-This project is licensed under the MIT License.
+This project is licensed under BSD-3